Shane-Ellington/Python-Crash-Course/README.md

 3. tickets.py.
 I have messed around with while loops in other programming before, and have used try: and except: before, but it was interesting to see how it worked in my own code.

 4. vacation.py.
 In this problem, I was tasked with making a poll again, but this time actually adding people to a dictionary via a while loop.
 I could see this being useful in future automation.

+5. restaurant.py I have messed around with classes foor some of my other small projects, and as I worked through things on BHP; however this simple prompt asked me to build a class, define a few methods, and put them all together.
+I actually caught on to this one quit easily as the concept is more straight forward than others.
+My next problem will be similar, but work with inheratence and child objects.
+To me this seems to start getting into the actual "programing" portion, and I'm excited to take my time and get a deeper understanding.